 It quickly became the standard for that sector and in February 2016 Google integrated AMP listings into mobile search results.
-When AMP content appears in mobile Google searches it is shown in a carousel near the top of the page, as well as amongst other search results.
+When AMP enabled content appears in mobile Google searches it is shown in a carousel near the top of the page, as well as amongst other search results.

-Organisations that have tested standard and AMP pages together have seen a clear preference for the super-fast pages and an increase in mobile traffic of up to 27%.
+Organizations that have tested standard and AMP pages together have seen a clear preference for the super-fast pages and an increase in mobile traffic of up to 27%.

 Will AMPlified pages make a difference for ecommerce?

 Speed makes a difference and the average load time on a mobile device for an AMP page is just 0.7 seconds.
 For every extra second it takes for a web page to load, the conversion rate will go down by an average of 12%.
 Customers are unlikely to wait more than three seconds before they abandon a page and look somewhere else.